chandrunarayan/idmd/lessons/minilesson/code1.md

-### While reading this example remember canvas coordinates are defined as follows:
+### While reading this example remember the graphics canvas coordinates are defined as follows:

 ![alt text](canvas_coords.svg)